WhiteWatermelon1663/Manipulation-Basics/Guides/Stats.md

 You can make a wrapper function, that detects if the passed statName contains "MPPLY", and if it does then it does not add the prefix "MPx_"

 Some stats are srver authoritative, that means you cannot edit them, but you can read from them.

+Thats the basics of stat reading and writing.